Business of Craft Episode 40 Heidi Gustad on Video Production

 WELCOME TO EPISODE #40 OF BUSINESS OF CRAFT

 My guest today is Heidi Gustad of the website and blog, Hands Occupied.
-I’ve worked with Heidi for many years as a blogger for our blogger outreach program, as a guest teacher for our Magic Wand Online course and more recently on collaborative video projects for our Stitchcraft Clients.
+I’ve worked with Heidi for many years as a blogger for our blogger outreach program, and more recently on collaborative video projects for our Stitchcraft Clients.
 In addition to running Hands Occupied, Heidi has been a video host and designer for Prime Media, Blitsy and more.
 She is also an accomplished knit and crochet designer, hosts the podcast Very Serious Crafts and teaches workshops around the country.
 I asked Heidi to come on our show to talk about video production because this is one of those areas that is so underutilized and I think creates a lot of fear for crafty entrepreneurs.

 Download the MP3 by right-clicking here and choose “save as”.